neilSchroeder/cms-ecal-scales-and-smearings/README.md

     * Numba histograms to dramatically increase the speed of binning invariant mass distributions and NLL evaluation
     * 1D scanning or random start styles of the scales/smearings for the minimizer
     * SciPi minimizer using the 'L-BFGS-B' method for speed and memory preservation
-    * Smart handling of low stats categories in the NLL evaluation
 * A program for producing plots showing the agreement of data and MC
     * Any variable from the trees can be plotted
     * Cuts on both leading and subleading Eta, Et, and R9 can be made